ViewComponent/view_component/docs/guide/slots.md

 Slots are defined with `renders_one` and `renders_many`:

 - `renders_one` defines a slot that will be rendered at most once per component: `renders_one :header`
-- `renders_many` defines a slot that can be rendered multiple times per-component: `renders_many :items`
+- `renders_many` defines a slot that can be rendered multiple times per-component: `renders_many :posts`

 For example: